Mitchina/python_django_proj6_Al.taCucinaTest/README.md

     ```sh
     git version
     ```
-- If it is installed you are ok to move on.
-Otherwise, visite its website to understand how to install it in your PC. https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+- If it is installed you are ok to move on with the next steps.
+Otherwise, visit Git website to understand how to install it in your PC. https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 ### 2.2 - Creating a folder and cloning the project